Mobilize Your Joints and Get Moving Once Again!

 Joint mobilization is an extremely helpful treatment option; however, many patients don’t know about the benefits of it.

-Fortunately, joint mobilization is a type of manual therapy performed here at our Edmonton, AB physiotherapy clinic.
+Our expert physiotherapists specialize in joint mobilization therapy.
+They will perform this manual therapy at our Edmonton, AB physiotherapy clinic.

-With joint mobilization, your physiotherapist can use his or her hands to mobilize an affected joint or may elect to use certain tools, including straps, to help deliver the desired treatment effect.
+With joint mobilization, your physiotherapist can use his or her hands to mobilize an affected joint.
+Or they may decide to use certain tools, including straps, to help deliver the desired treatment effect.

 This form of treatment involves the passive movement of specific joints using the skilled application of force, direction, and technique.